 There are in fact very good reasons to seek rehab right now, as these six considerations will reveal.
 The good news is that nobody in a mental health crisis or at risk of an overdose needs to put off much-needed and potentially life-saving care— not even and especially during a pandemic.
 As further reassurance for those who may be considering treatment but have fears about the Coronavirus, we’ve compiled this list of six reasons to consider mental health and addiction treatment now.

 The mental health effects of the Coronavirus are a compelling reason to seek treatment now.
 We at FHE Health have seen firsthand how COVID-19 is affecting the mental health of Americans.
-Both the Coronavirus itself and necessary responses to it in the form of social distancing are taking an unprecedented toll on mental health:
+Both COVID-19 itself and necessary responses to it in the form of social distancing are taking an unprecedented toll on mental health:

 - Greater isolation alone can affect mental health.
 Research shows that loneliness and solitary confinement are major risk factors for many diseases.
 Isolation is also a predictor of symptoms of anxiety and depression.